 This puts the LM317 into a constant-current mode with current equal to 1.25V/Rcc.

-When the voltage at the junction of pot U2 and R3 reaches 2.5V [V(Out) battery voltage of 14.4V for the simulated pot setting] the TL431 starts to turn on and its cathode voltage drops.
+When the voltage at the junction of pot U2 and R3 reaches 2.5V [corresponding to a battery voltage V(Out) of 14.4V for the simulated pot setting] the TL431 starts to turn on and its cathode voltage drops.

 This turns on Q1 and the positive feedback from its collector through D3 further turns on the TL431, resulting in a latched condition.